Distributed Systems Conference

 Talk: Combating Entropy in a Highly Distributed System

-Talk: Building Scalable Distributed Tracing and Monitoring Systems
+Talk: Highly Scalable Distributed Tracing and Monitoring System

 Architecting Modern Data Platforms for Hybrid Clouds